mhatzl/mantra-wiki/5-Requirements/5-REQ-testcov.md

 It must be possible to store the branch coverage of a specific test case or test-run, because this information is important for safety-critical certifications.

+See https://www.rapitasystems.com/difference-between-decision-coverage-and-branch-coverage for the difference between branch and decision coverage.

+### `testcov.cov.decision`: Store decision coverage data

+It must be possible to store the decision coverage of a specific test case or test-run, because this information is important for safety-critical certifications.

+See https://www.rapitasystems.com/difference-between-decision-coverage-and-branch-coverage for the difference between branch and decision coverage.

 ### `testcov.cov.condition`: Store condition coverage data

 It must be possible to store the condition coverage of a specific test case or test-run,